What to do if you are Involved in a Road Traffic Accident

 - Obtain names and addresses of any witnesses.

 - If you have been involved in a hit and run accident, call the Police immediately.
 A hit and run - or untraced driver - does not necessarily mean where the vehicle fails to stop.
 Even if the driver stops, assesses the circumstances and then disappears that too is categorised as an untraced driver.

-- Do get medically examined – even if you feel fine.
+- Do get medically examined.
 Make an appointment to see your GP or, go to casualty.

 - Keep all receipts for expenses and date of appointments.